Back

 • client’s training schedule

-• info about clients, for example what programmes are they in
+• info about clients, for example, what programs they are in

 • chats with clients